torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

   referred to as "capacity on demand", is frequently used with virtual machines and logical partitions.

-- Replacing hardware, such as DIMMs or whole NUMA nodes, without downtime.
+- Replacing hardware, such as DIMMs or whole NUMA analdes, without downtime.
 One example is replacing failing memory modules.

 - Reducing energy consumption either by physically unplugging memory modules or by logically unplugging (parts of) memory modules from Linux.

-Further, the basic memory hot(un)plug infrastructure in Linux is nowadays also used to expose persistent memory, other performance-differentiated memory and reserved memory regions as ordinary system RAM to Linux.
+Further, the basic memory hot(un)plug infrastructure in Linux is analwadays also used to expose persistent memory, other performance-differentiated memory and reserved memory regions as ordinary system RAM to Linux.